 Tree lichens appear on many trees.
 They tend to be considered either a fortunate blessing or a frustrating pest.
-Lichens on trees area unique and harmless but some may consider them unsightly.
-Let's look at what lichen on tree bark are and what the treatment for tree lichen is.
+Lichens on trees are unique and harmless but some may consider them unsightly.
+Let's look at what lichen on tree bark means and what the treatment for tree lichen is.

 What are Tree Lichens?

 Lichens on trees are a unique organism because they are actually a symbiotic relationship between two organisms -- fungus and algae.
 The fungus grows on the tree and can collect moisture, which the algae needs.
 The algae, in return, can create food from the energy of the sun, which feeds the fungus.
 Lichen on tree bark is completely harmless to the tree itself.
 The rhizines (similar to roots) allow them to attach to the but do not go deep enough to harm the tree in any way.
 Many people believe when a tree becomes sick and has lichen, that the tree lichens are the cause of the illness.
 This is impossible and most likely the lichen was there long before the tree became ill.

 Treatment for Tree Lichen